 It’s clear that tea is the leading source of fluoride worldwide.

+To add insult to injury, most people use tap water that contains fluoride to brew their tea, putting millions of people at great risk.
 With this in mind, it’s hard to believe this is the first time in history that the true levels of fluoride in tea were exposed and tested in large amounts.

 But I’m not surprised another person or organization has not done such a thing before, as it takes thousands of dollars and hundreds of hours to do so.

-Yet the government not only let’s teas with deadly levels of fluoride to be sold in stores, it also puts the classified neurotoxin into your water (5).
+This should be the responsibility of the government.
+Yet the government not only let’s teas with deadly levels of fluoride to be sold in stores, it also puts the classified neurotoxin into your water.6

 Either way, it was a pleasure to be the one bringing you this information.